brmdv/usecase-summarization/README.md

 # Text summarization with NLP

 The goal of this project, on behalf of [Algorhythm](https://algorhythm.be/), is to explore the current state of Natural Language Processing for text summarization.
+There is also a [webapp](https://brams-book-summarizer.herokuapp.com) to showcase some results ([repository](https://github.com/brmdv/summarization-webapp/)).

 ## Technical details